-22) It is right that any regulations made pursuant to paragraph 27C(8) should be placed before Parliament.
+21) The justification for taking this power is to allow additional conditions to be be placed before Parliament.
 It is considered that the negative resolution procedure provides a suitable level of scrutiny because the nature of the power concerns procedural requirements for the service of notices.
 As such - and in light of the fact that the main conditions that apply will have been scrutinised by Parliament - the negative procedure is deemed to be sufficient.